TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorkeyvaultpermissionsnotconfigured.md

 # Error UserErrorKeyVaultPermissionsNotConfigured

 <!--issueDescription-->
-Your backup operation failed because you are trying to [backup an encrypted VM](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#encryption-support) that does not have the [required permission](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#provide-permissions).
+Your backup operation failed because you are trying to backup an encrypted that does not have the required permission.
 <!--/issueDescription-->

 ## **Recommended Documents**

+- Ensure that the encrypted VM has all the [required permission](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#provide-permissions), learn [how to backup an encrypted VM](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#encryption-support)
 - If you enable encryption for VMs that are already enabled for backup, you simply need to [provide Azure Backup with permissions to access the Key Vault](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#provide-permissions) so that backups can continue without disruption